 A vigorous plant when left alone, Sweet Fern should be sited where it can be allowed to colonize.
-Tolerant of a wide range of soils, little maintenance and watering are required.
-Sweet Fern is adaptable and can handle occasional drought, if a summer is particularly dry, make some time to water your naturalized area of Comptonia peregrina infrequently.
-If landscape site is chosen per our recommendations, this shrub should bring almost no maintenance into your gardening routine.
+Tolerant of a wide range of soils, little maintenance, and watering are required.
+Sweet Fern is adaptable and can handle occasional drought, if summer is particularly dry, take some time to water your naturalized area of Comptonia peregrina infrequently.
+If a landscape site is chosen per our recommendations, this shrub should bring almost no maintenance into your gardening routine.

 Sweet Fern has no significant insect or disease pests.
 However, it can transplant poorly.
 Once established, it will spread rapidly.

-When crushed, its leaves give way to a… you guessed it-sweet smell!
-With fern like foliage this gives it it’s common name.
-Belonging to the Bayberry (myricaceae) family, Sweet Fern’s genus name (comptonia peregrina) honors a patron of botany, dendrologist and most famously Bishop of London, Henry Compton (1632-1713).
+When crushed, its leaves give way to a sweet smell!
+With fern-like foliage, this gives its common name.
+Belonging to the Bayberry (myricaceae) family, Sweet Fern’s genus name (comptonia peregrina) honors a patron of botany, dendrologist, and most famously Bishop of London, Henry Compton (1632-1713).

-Small inconspicuous green-yellow flowers form in clusters which are separately female and male, on the same or different plants.
+Small inconspicuous green-yellow flowers form in clusters that are separate female and male, on the same or different plants.